jbossdemocentral/service-interconnect-sandbox-demo/README.md

 ![copy-login.png](images/copy-login.png)

-- Copy the login token and paste into your terminal to login to your cluster
+- Copy the login token and paste into the terminal of your computer to login to the cluster
 ![login-token.png](images/login-token.png)

 - Deploy the frontend app on your OpenShift Sandbox cluster